developer-zebra/developer-zebra-site/src/ddt/1-1/guide/usage/index.md

 ---
-title: Using Diagnostic Tool
+title: Using Device Diagnostic Tool
 layout: guide.html
-product: Diagnostic Tool
+product: Device Diagnostic Tool
 productversion: '1.17'
 ---

 ## Overview

-Run Diagnostic Tool using one of the following methods:
+Run Device Diagnostic Tool using one of the following methods:
-1. **Manually using the User Interface** - The user launches Diagnostic Tool and runs the tests manually.
+1. **Manually using the User Interface** - The user launches Device Diagnostic Tool and runs the tests manually.
 See [User Interface](#userinterface) section below.
-2. **Remotely with an EMM (Enterprise Mobility Management) system** - Launch Diagnostic Tool in the background and generate a log using intent `android.intent.SES.Runtests`.
+2. **Remotely with an EMM (Enterprise Mobility Management) system** - Launch Device Diagnostic Tool in the background and generate a log using intent `android.intent.SES.Runtests`.
 Generate log file `/sdcard/SelfDiagnostics/SelfDiagnosticLogs.ini` using one of the following commands based on the Android version: <br>
  a.
 For **Android Nougat 7.0 or earlier** use command:
  `adb shell am broadcast -a “android.intent.SES.RunTests”`.
  Results: